 Recurrent urinary tract infections cause a tremendous amount of pain and frustration.
-Within the first year of an infection as many as 70% of women will have another one.
+An estimated 25% of women treated for an initial infection develop a second within six months.
+Within the first year of an infection, as many as 70% of women will have another one.
 Doctors prescribe antibiotics to treat these UTIs.
 As a result, some women may end up taking several courses of antibiotics each year.

 Water for Recurrent Urinary Tract Infections:

-Now, a study shows that a simple lifestyle change can make an important difference in the number of infections a woman might experience (JAMA Internal Medicine, online, Oct.
-1, 2018) The participants in this study were women who had recurrent urinary tract infections and who normally drank less than six glasses of water daily.
+An earlier study showed that a simple lifestyle change could make a difference in the number of infections a woman might experience (JAMA Internal Medicine, Nov.
+2018) The participants in this study were women who had recurrent urinary tract infections and who normally drank less than six glasses of water daily.